 Whether you are a visitor, new to the neighborhood, or a longstanding resident, Montford is a great place to be.
 A portion of Montford is a National Register Historic District.
 Recent years in Montford have witnessed the renovation of many of the neighborhood’s residences by individual families and a myriad of industrious bed and breakfast owners who have helped to restore the district to its former splendor.
 The residents of Montford welcome you.
 It’s the people here, through all their efforts, that make this neighborhood a great place!

 For more of the latest news about what’s going on in Montford, see the “News & Events” column to the right.

-The Montford Neighborhood Association held the regularly scheduled monthly meeting on Tuesday, September 16 at 7pm at the Montford Community Center on Pearson Drive.
-MNA Board members Brian Elston, [… click heading to read more]
+The Montford Neighborhood Association held the regularly scheduled monthly meeting Tuesday, October 20, 2015 at 7pm at the Montford Community Center on Pearson Drive.
+In attendance were MNA Board members Brian Elston, [… click heading to read more]